 I learned to design events with a spreadsheet in a very linear fashion.
 In order to improve my abilities as an event planner, I knew that I had to come at this differently.
 Plus as an educator.
 I feel like I shouldn't be sending my students out into a new world with only old school ways of doing things.
 But if you don't know how to do something, if you've never even done it yourself...how in the world do you teach it to another person?
 I felt the pressure that I needed to really, really dive deep into a different way of designing and get enough education and practice that I can then turn around and make sure my students walk out prepared for the demands of today.

-So you signed up to attend the Design Thinking Everyday Jumpstart.
-What were you hoping for on that first day?
-What were you feeling?
+When you signed up for the Design Thinking Everyday Jumpstart.
+What were you hoping for?

 I was hoping for a fun, creative experience that also gave me a good understanding of the big picture.
 I also wanted tangible takeaways, examples of things I could put into use in my classroom.
 I'll definitely say that, being new to this world, I was nervous that there would be people sitting in the room that were more innovative, more interesting, more creative - I was very concerned about my ability to contribute at an equal level with the other people that were in the room.